novoalab/epitranscriptomic_fingerprinting/README.md

 ### 1. Identification of differentially modified sites

 The script used to identify differentially modified sites across tissues and neuronal cells can be found in folders Figure_1 and Figure_2.
+Additional scripts, including the ones used for replicability analyses and outlier identification can be found in the folder Figure_S1-6.

+### 2. Validation of unannotated modification sites using Nano-CMC

+The scripts used to validate putative pseudouridylation sites are found in folder Figure_S7.
+For additional scripts refer to https://github.com/novoalab/yeast_RNA_Mod/tree/master/Analysis/NanoCMCSeq.

+### 3. PCA and tissue classification based on dynamic rRNA modifications

+The scripts used for PCAs and tissue-aware epitranscriptomic fingerprinting can be found in folders Figure_3 and Figure_SX.

+### 4. Identifying tumor-specific dynamic rRNA modifications and building tumor-aware Random Forest classifiers

+The scripts used for identifying tumor-specific dynamic rRNA modifications and building corresponding classifiers can be found in folder Figure_6 and Figure_SX.

 ## Dependencies and versions